-The new Playbook OS 2.0 main focus is to offer their customers with a more richer and compelling user experience for work and play .
-Time will tell if they will succeed in this endeavor, but with today’s almost instantaneous feedback from the likes of Twitter, Facebook and Youtube, RIM will definitely be able to a get quick assessment of the attitudes of the different online communities of whether the Playbook OS 2.0 is a success or failure.
+The new Playbook OS 2.0 main focus is to offer their customers a richer and compelling user experience for work and play.
+Time will tell if they will succeed in this endeavor, but with today’s almost instantaneous feedback from the likes of Twitter, Facebook, and Youtube, RIM will definitely be able to a get quick assessment of the attitudes of the different online communities of whether the Playbook OS 2.0 is a success or failure.

 According to RIM’s press release here are the new Playbook OS 2.0 new features:

 - Integrated email client with a powerful unified inbox: With BlackBerry PlayBook OS 2.0 you have the option to use a unified inbox that consolidates all messages in one place, including messages from Facebook®, LinkedIn® and Twitter®, as well as personal and work email accounts.

 - Social Integration with Calendar and Contacts apps: The built-in calendar harnesses information from social networks and makes it available where and when users need it.
 Contact cards are also dynamically populated with updated information from Facebook, Twitter, and LinkedIn to create a consolidated view of contacts.